Aider-AI/aider/docs/benchmarks.md

 The bars in the graph show the percent of exercises that were completed by each model and edit format combination.
-The full bar height represents the final outcome following the first coding attempt and the second attempt that includes the unit test error output.
+The full bar height represents the final outcome following both coding attempts.
-Each bar also has a horizontal mark that shows the intermediate performance after the first coding attempt, without the benefit of the second try.
+Each bar also has a horizontal mark that shows the intermediate performance after the first coding attempt, without the benefit of the second try that includes the test error output.

 It's worth noting that GPT never gets to see the source code of the unit tests during the benchmark.
 It only sees the error output from